AxaFrance/SlimFaas/README.md

 - Synchronous HTTP calls
 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
-- Synchronous Publish event via HTTP calls (events) to every replicas which deployment subscribe to the event name
+- Synchronous Publish/Subscribe events via HTTP calls to every replicas via HTTP  without any use of specific drivers/libraries (**Couple you application with SlimFaas**)
 - Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
 - Private and Public functions
   - Private functions can be accessed only by internal namespace http call from pods
-- Mind Changer: REST API that show the status of your functions and allow to wake up your infrastructure
+- Mind Changer: REST API that show the status of your functions and allow to wake up your infrastructure (**Couple your application with Slimfaas**)
   - Very useful to inform end users that your infrastructure is starting
 - Plug and Play: just deploy a standard pod
   - No impact on your current kubernetes manifests: just add an annotation to the pod you want to auto-scale